lemlac/mulem/docs/reference.md

 #### `match` / `is`

 Enum/exception branching.
-Exhaustive by default. `| else:` for the default case.
+Exhaustive by default. `| then` for the default case.

 ```
 match expr is